-The length of time between increases can be selected here.
+Here, you can select the length of time between increases in the hot water temperature.
 The time can be set between 1 and 90 days.
-Factory setting is 14 days.
+Factory setting is 7 days.
 Tick/untick "activated" to start/switch off the function.

 MENU 2.9.2 - HOT WATER RECIRC.
 (ACCESS-ORY REQUIRED)